huanglab-research/RAFG/README.md

 This repository is an official implementation of the paper "Towards Region-Aware Finer Self-Supervised Learning for Fine-Grained Visual Recognition".

-By Yao Xu, Lei Huang Jie Nie, Yadong Huo and Zhiqiang We.
+By Yao Xu, Lei Huang, Jie Nie, Yadong Huo and Zhiqiang Wei.

 > **Abstract:**
 Self-supervised visual representation learning has achieved remarkable success across a variety of conventional computer vision tasks.
 However, their reliance on generic global feature extraction mechanisms fundamentally limits their ability to capture subtle inter-class variations, which are crucial for fine-grained visual recognition.
 Specifically, the model lacks the ability to perceive semantically meaningful local regions within images, making it difficult to effectively identify and